-Household Essentials enjoys excellent relationships with major mass retailers such as Wal-Mart, Target, Meijer, and Fred Meyer.
-We also enjoy a good mix of customers in our top ten with mass merchants (discount stores), specialty stores (Bed, Bath, & Beyond, and The Container Store), and hardware / home centers (Ace, True Value, Lowe’s, The Home Depot, and Menards).
-We enjoy a significant breadth of e-commerce customers, including Amazon.
+Household Essentials enjoys excellent relationships with major retailers and we enjoy a good mix of customers in our top ten.
+We supply mass merchants (discount stores), specialty stores (Bed, Bath, & Beyond, and The Container Store), and hardware / home centers (Ace, True Value, Lowe’s and Menards).
+We also enjoy a significant breadth of e-commerce customers, including Amazon and Wayfair.

 Household Essentials continues to grow in both distribution and dollar volume.
 We are leaders in home laundry and storage, and we continue to grow and expand our product lines and specialties.
 And since Household Essentials’s exclusive-distribution partnership with Leifheit in North America, we proudly offer high-quality, German-engineered goods for kitchen, cleaning, laundry, and personal health.

 Here at Household Essentials, we will always pursue the innovation, quality, and service that have made us who we are.
 And we invite you to get to know us, making our Household a part of yours.

 1986: American Homeware, a small import company in Dallas, is established.
 Its primary products are closet organization and laundry accessories.
 These products are mostly imported from the Far East and sold to specialty retailers across the USA.